Ellis Ashmead-Bartlett: Return to Gallipoli

 When he returned to Gallipoli, Ashmead-Bartlett established himself on the island of Imbros, which was also the site of Hamilton's headquarters.
 Here Ashmead-Bartlett lived in relative safety and comfort, and even brought his own cook from Paris.
 Returning to the peninsula, he witnessed the new landing at Suvla during the August Offensive:

-"Confusion reigned supreme.
+Confusion reigned supreme.
 No-one seemed to know where the headquarters of the different brigades and divisions were to be found.
-The troops were hunting for water, the staffs were hunting for their troops, and the Turkish snipers were hunting for their prey."
+The troops were hunting for water, the staffs were hunting for their troops, and the Turkish snipers were hunting for their prey.

 Ashmead-Bartlett had obtained a movie camera while in London with which he captured the only film footage of the battle.
 On 21 August, he was watching from Chocolate Hill when the British IX Corps launched the final attack of the campaign, the Battle of Scimitar Hill.
 While filming, he was buried when an artillery shell landed nearby but was quickly dug free.

-Criticism of Gallipoli
+Criticism

 When the Australian journalist Keith Murdoch arrived at Gallipoli in September 1915, Ashmead-Bartlett found a receptive audience for his commentary and analysis of the campaign.
 Murdoch travelled to London carrying a letter from Ashmead-Bartlett – it is disputed whether or not Murdoch knew the contents – which damned the campaign, describing the final offensive as "the most ghastly and costly fiasco in our history since the Battle of Bannockburn".
-The letter, intended for Asquith, was intercepted in Marseilles, and on 28 September, Ashmead-Bartlett was told to leave Gallipoli.
+The letter, intended for Asquith, was intercepted in Marseille, and on 28 September, Ashmead-Bartlett was told to leave Gallipoli.

 On his return to London, Ashmead-Bartlett gave an "interview" to The Sunday Times (an opinion piece presented as an interview to circumvent censorship rules).
 Published on 17 October, it was the first detailed account of the campaign and was widely circulated, published in The Times and Daily Mail as well as in Australian papers.

-After Gallipoli

 Short of money, Ashmead-Bartlett undertook a lecture tour of England and Australia.
 He reported on the fighting on the Western Front in France.

+Post-war career

 Following the war, Ashmead-Bartlett (an opponent of Communism) fought in Hungary against the Bolsheviks, and he spent two years (1924–1926) as a Conservative Member of Parliament for the Hammersmith North constituency in London.
 Ashmead-Bartlett later became The Daily Telegraph's India correspondent.
-His coverage was noted for his strong hostility to Gandhi's campaign for Indian Independence.
+His coverage was noted for his strong hostility to Mohandas Gandhi's campaign for Indian Independence.

 Death

-He died in Lisbon on 4 May 1931, aged 50.
+Ashmead-Bartlett died, aged 50, in Lisbon, Portugal of a congestive lung disease while on assignment for The Daily Telegraph on 4 May 1931.